-Our parent company, the National Marrow Donor Program®/Be The Match®, maintains the world’s largest, and most diverse, registry of potential adult blood or marrow donors as well as donated umbilical cord blood units.
-We currently have 19 million potential donors listed in our registry, and our partnerships with international and cooperative registries grants us access to nearly 29 million potential donors and more than 712,000 cord blood units worldwide.
+Our parent company, the National Marrow Donor Program®/Be The Match®, maintains the world’s largest, most diverse registry of potential adult blood or marrow donors, as well as donated umbilical cord blood units, available for sourcing cell therapy starting material.
+We currently have more than 20 million potential donors listed in our registry and more than 295,000 cord blood units.
+Our partnerships with international and cooperative registries grant us access to more than 33 million potential donors and more than 765,000 cord blood units worldwide.
 Because of the depth of our donor pool, we are able to screen for donors based on multiple sets of desired attributes—including specific ethnic backgrounds or the presence of particular infectious disease markers or genetic traits.

 Another advantage of having such a broad and diverse donor pool is that it enables us to protect against donor fatigue.
 Because we have such a large donor file to support us, we can identify similar donors with similar characteristics so we don’t have to return to the same donors again and again.